-Wife of man injured in I-40 shooting says husband was victim of road rage
+‘He’s going to cut me off:’ Wife of man hurt in I-40 shooting shares story

-MEMPHIS, Tenn. -- The wife of a man who was injured in an interstate shooting says her husband was a victim of road rage.
+MEMPHIS, Tenn. — The wife of a man who was injured in an interstate shooting says she was on the phone with her husband while shots were fired into his vehicle Wednesday night.

-Memphis Police say a man drove himself to the Appling Farms Police precinct after a shooting on I-40 near Whitten Road on Wednesday evening.

-The man's wife, who did not want to be identified, told WREG that she was on the phone with him when the shots were fired.
+The woman, who did not want to be identified, said her husband was a victim of road rage in the shooting on Interstate 40 near Whitten Road.

 "It was road rage," she said.
 "He said 'oh my God, they're going to hit me'."